HectorPage/hector_api/README.md

 NOTE 2: Ships can share a name, so only IMO uniquely identifies a given vessel.

 You can combine filters by separating them with an '&' symbol in the address, for example [http://127.0.0.1:5000/ships?name=ASTORIA&year=2020]()
-### Total CO2 emissions endpoint ###
+### Total CO2 emissions dashboard ###
 [http://127.0.0.1:5000/plots/totalCO2]() returns data on
+- Total CO2 emissions by ship type
-- Proportion of total CO2 emissions for a given year per ship type
+- Proportion of total CO2 emissions vs proportion of ships per ship type
-- Proportion of total ships each ship type represents
+- Proportion of total CO2 emissions vs proportion of total fuel consumption per ship type You can see an example of this dashboard included in this repo: see co2_dashboard.pdf

 The intention is to help identify ship types that contribute more than their fair share of emissions.